IBM/oms-convey-integration/README.md

 ## IBM services
-The folllowing 5 custom services are included in the factory installation of this package.
+ You must create the following custom services for the integration to work.
+Refer to the IBM Sterling Order Management documentation for defining new [service](https://www.ibm.com/docs/en/order-management?topic=pipelines-defining-service-definitions)

 1. IBMExternalDeliveryEvent - This service calls the IBMExternalDeliveryEvent.acceptEvent() API and places a message in a JMS queue.
 2. ProcessExternalDeliveryEvent - This service processes data from a JMS queue and calls the IBMExternalDeliveryEvent.processEvent() API.